 Anywhere in CR: Don't assume hotels have air conditioning (or hot water).
 Always double check.

-Gary over 5 years agoAnswered by Gary LaPointe via WorldNomads.com
+Gary about 6 years agoAnswered by Gary LaPointe via WorldNomads.com

 (Ran out of typing space above)

 I've spent weeks in the Montezuma, Costa Rica area and not been bored.
 But I like the waterfalls in the hills and the one the pours into the ocean.
 So check out the links and videos above.